IRL2/nanover-docs/source/concepts/recording.rst

 then choose the files.

-Reading recordings using mdanalysis in python
+Reading NanoVer recordings using MDAnalysis in python
 -------------------------------

 Recordings can be read and manipulated using the NanoVer python library.